hearbenchmark/hear-eval-kit/README.md

 Running the above will generate `evaluation_results.json` in the current working directory containing the evalution scores for each task.

-[TODO: make sure this works with pip3 install]

 ## Development